msb/cinema-show/README.md

   For instance, the 3 squares from the bottom left of each image are re-constituted as a `16 x 48 px` image named `{block name}-{x index}-{y index}.png`.
-- With each new image a `{block name}-{x index}-{y index}.mcmeta` file is created that defines the animation frame rate as `frametime` (defined in ticks).
+- With each new image a `{block name}-{x index}-{y index}.mcmeta` file is created that defines the animation frame rate as `frameTime` (defined in ticks).
-- The images are outputted to the `generated` resource folder in the `assets.cinemashow.texture.block` package.
+- The images are outputted to the `generated` resource folder in the `assets.cinemashow.textures.block` package.

 Note:

-- For "Show 2" `blocksy` is specified for so the same re-size/crop method is applied but for a different axis.
+- For "Show 2" `blocksY` is specified for so the same re-size/crop method is applied but for a different axis.
 - The lexicographic order of the image files will give the play order.
 The image file name is not used for anything else.

 ## Running

-- A gradle task `generateTextures` is defined to run the process described above.
+- A gradle task `runGenerateTextures` is defined to run the process described above.
 - The [data generation task (`runData`)](https://docs.minecraftforge.net/en/latest/datagen/)
   generates the resources for these textures.
 - The normal `build` task can be used to generate the final `jar`.